ai4os/ai4-flwr/README.md

         ),
     )

+### Bearer token authentication with Vault

+The same Bearer token authentication can be implemented via Vault, storing the secret tokens on the service.

 ## Examples

 The `examples/` file contains additional examples.
-In order to run them you must first generate the certificates for the server:
+In order to run them you must first generate the certificates for the server, as other

     ./examples/certificates/generate.sh